googleprojectzero/fuzzilli/Targets/README.md

     write "HELO" on REPRL_CWFD
     read 4 bytes on REPRL_CRFD
-    break if 4 read bytes do not equal "HELO" while true:
+    break if 4 read bytes do not equal "HELO" optionally, mmap the REPRL_DRFD with size REPRL_MAX_DATA_SIZE while true:
         read 4 bytes on REPRL_CRFD
         break if 4 read bytes do not equal "cexe" read 8 bytes on REPRL_CRFD, store as unsigned 64 bit integer size allocate size+1 bytes
-        read size bytes into allocated buffer, and null terminate, making sure to account for potential short reads Execute buffer as javascript code
+        read size bytes from REPRL_DRFD into allocated buffer, either via memory mapped IO or the read syscall (make sure to account for short reads in the latter case)
+        Execute buffer as javascript code
         Store return value from JS execution
+        Flush stdout and stderr.
+As REPRL sets them to regular files, libc uses full bufferring for them, which means they need to be flushed after every execution
-        Shift return value left by 8, and write that value over REPRL_CWFD Reset the Javascript engine
+        Mask return value with 0xff and shift it left by 8, then write that value over REPRL_CWFD Reset the Javascript engine
         Call __sanitizer_cov_reset_edgeguards to reset coverage
 ```

+REPRL's exit status format is similar to the one used on e.g. Linux or macOS: the lower 8 bits contain the number of the terminating signal (if any), the next 8 bits contain the exit status.
+As such, it is also possible to "emulate" a crash in the target by setting the lower 8 bits of the exit status to a nonzero value.
+In that case, Fuzzilli would treat the execution as a crash.

 ### Adding Custom "fuzzilli" Javascript Builtin
 At start, Fuzzilli calls functions specified in `crashTests` in the profile, in order to validate detection of crashes.